PPL-IIITA/ppl-assignment-jarvis/README.md

 >Documentation of each question can be found in the respective folder of the question

 ##Tools used:
->Eclipse for code <br />
+>Eclipse Version: 3.8.1 for code <br />
 >Doxygen for Documentation <br />
->Class diagrams generated automaticall using Eclipse
+>Class diagrams generated automatically using Eclipse